 Category 2: Sub-Category 2:

 Category 3: Sub-Category 3:

-Som vice Definition (Scope):
+Ser vice Definition (Scope):

-Ser Category 4: Sub-Category 4:
+Category 4: Sub-Category 4:

-nec escialized Supplies consist of personal protective equipment essary and are not a covered service through the MA State plies are limited to diapers, incontinence pads, cleansing v Plan, Medicare or private insurance.
-Incontinence
+Specialized Supplies consist of personal protective equipment and incontinence supplies that are medically necessary and are not a covered service through the MA State Plan, Medicare or private insurance.
+Incontinence supplies are limited to diapers, incontinence pads, cleansing wipes, underpads, and vinyl or latex gloves.

-par Vei sonal Protective Equipment for mitigation of the spread of ticipant and unpaid caregivers using any model of service ndor/Fiscal Employer Agent participant directed services r loves; delivery and Support Service Professionals in the
+Personal Protective Equipment for mitigation of the spread of infectious diseases includes the following for the participant and unpaid caregivers using any model of service delivery and Support Service Professionals in the Vendor/Fiscal Employer Agent participant directed services model:

+- Gloves:

-• Sı urgical masks, cloth masks, clear masks, and face shields;
+- Surgical masks, cloth masks, clear masks, and face shields;

-• G owns;

-• G oggles;
+- Gowns:

+- Goggles;

-• A lcohol based hand sanitizer; and
+- · Alcohol based hand sanitizer; and

-nermometers.
-No more than one thermometer shall be required requires probe covers is requested, the probe covers are c
+- Thermometers.
+No more than one thermometer shall be requested per participant.
+If an ear or oral thermometer that requires probe covers is requested, the probe covers are covered through Specialized Supplies.

-the ne participant is receiving home health services through the participant is covered through that service so Personal Protective I use the Personal Protective Equipment to maintain the health services through Specialized Supplies. tective Equipment cannot be covered for the Equipment can be covered for unpaid caregivers who
+If the participant is receiving home health services through the MA State Plan, all Personal Protective Equipment for the participant is covered through that service so Personal Protective Equipment cannot be covered for the participant through Specialized Supplies.
+Personal Protective Equipment can be covered for unpaid caregivers who will use the Personal Protective Equipment to maintain the health and welfare of the participant.